docQodly/docs/docs/orda/data.md

 In this example, we assign to *person1* a reference to the person entity with a key of 1.
 Then, we assign another reference of the same entity to variable *person2*.
 Using *person1*, we change the first name of the person and save the entity.
 When we attempt to do the same thing with *person2*, ORDA checks to make sure the entity on disk is the same as when the reference in *person1* was first assigned.
 Since it isn't the same, it returns false in the `success` property and doesn’t save the second modification.

-When this situation occurs, you can, for example, reload the entity from the disk using the `entity.reload()` function so that you can try to make the modification again.
-The `entity.save()` method also proposes an "automerge" option to save the entity in case processes modified attributes that were not the same.
+When this situation occurs, you can, for example, reload the entity from the disk using the [`entity.reload()`](../language/EntityClass.md#reload) function so that you can try to make the modification again.
+The `entity.save()` function also proposes an "automerge" option to save the entity in case processes modified attributes that were not the same.

 > Record stamps are not used in **transactions** because only a single copy of a record exists in this context.
 Whatever the number of entities that reference a record, the same copy is modified thus `entity.save()` operations will never generate stamp errors.